shahmilav/blog/src/posts/england/day4__blenheim-part-two.md

 After the garden, we wandered around.
 We saw all the old gardening equipment.
 There were so many things I could not tell how people knew what to use when.
 A two-handed saw, mechanical sprinkler, a unique blade just for oak trees.
 It was complicated stuff.

 Then, after the shed was filled with gardening equipment, we went towards the Adventure Park.
 Towards the center of the park, on our left, was a giant maze.
-This was the same maze Mumma had hyped two days ago, but we never got a chance to do.
+This was the same maze Mumma had hyped up two days ago, but we never got a chance to do.

 The competition was on: three families, each putting in £1 each.
 The winner earns it all.